 1930S JINDŘICH HALABALA

-pair modernist "Arc" Model 70 beechwood lounge chairs
+modernist "Arc" Model 70 beechwood armchair

-pair modernist "Arc" Model 70 beechwood lounge chairs
+modernist "Arc" Model 70 beechwood armchair

 Jindřich Halabala (1903–1978) was a pioneering Czech industrial designer, architect, and educator, best known for shaping modern furniture design in Czechoslovakia starting in the 1930s.
 He advocated for mass production and functional design, making high-quality modern furniture more accessible to the middle class.
 Though also made as an adjustable chair - this fixed version has gorgeous arc sweeping arms in dark-stained bent beechwood supporting a single shaped seat.
 This appears to be original fabric in textured wool in warm neutral beige with an earthy rust orange seat and single stripe accent.
-An exceptional and rarely seen pair.
+An exceptional and rarely seen chair.
 Czech, 1930s - 1940s.

 Inquire about this item